GoogleCloudPlatform/opentelemetry-operations-java/examples/instrumentation-quickstart/README.md

 **NOTE: This method of authentication is not recommended for production environments.**

-Executing this command will save your application credentials to default path which will depend on the type of machine -
+Executing this command will save your application credentials to the default path which will depend on the type of machine -
 - Linux, macOS: `$HOME/.config/gcloud/application_default_credentials.json`
 - Windows: `%APPDATA%\gcloud\application_default_credentials.json`